Kai Po Che!: Ten years ago

-Ishaan "Ish" Bhatt is an ex-district level cricketer in 2000 who is a victim of politics in the cricketing selection fraternity, Omi is the nephew of a Hindu politician, Bishakh "Bittu" Joshi, who funds his father's temple and Govi is a geek with a penchant for business and numbers.
-Together they open a sports shop and an academy to train and promote talented budding cricketers.
-After toiling hard, they succeed in establishing it as a center for cricket among the local youth and start to incur profits.
+Ish is an ex-district level cricketer who was a victim of selection politics.
+Omi is the nephew of a Hindu politician, Bittu Joshi, who funds his father's temple, and Govi has a penchant for business and numbers.
+Together they open a sports shop and a cricket training academy.

-Ishaan requests Govi to teach his sister Vidya "V" Bhatt mathematics for her upcoming exams.
-Govind is reluctant at first but agrees eventually.
-Vidya and Govi gradually become close to each other.
-Omi discovers the same and warns Govi of the consequences, as Ish is very protective of his sister.
+Ish asks Govi to tutor his younger sister Vidya in maths for her upcoming end-of-school exams.
+Vidya and Govi gradually become close to each other and develop a romantic relationship.
+Upon learning this, Omi warns Govi of the consequences, as Ish is very protective of his sister.

-The three friends spot a budding cricketing talent in a local boy, Ali Hashmi, who has a rare talent, and Ish starts training him vigorously.
-Govi is ambitious and wants to expand the budding business by opening a shop in a mall being constructed in Navrangpura, an upcoming part of the city.
-With financial help coming from Bittu, the trio secure the deal and set up shop in the mall.
-On 26 January 2001, disaster strikes when a destructive earthquake hits Gujarat and the mall is destroyed.
-Govi is shattered as the amount of money they invested was very large and they are now loaded with a huge debt.
-Omi is reluctantly forced to work for Bittu's right-wing party due to the money they owe him.
+The three friends spot a rare budding cricket talent, Ali Hashmi, and Ish starts training him vigorously despite political tension between Ali's father Naseer Hashmi and Bittu, who lead rival parties.
+Govi wants to expand the budding business by opening a shop in a mall.
+With financial help coming from Bittu, the trio set up shop in the mall, but on 26 January 2001, a destructive earthquake hits Gujarat and the mall is destroyed.
+Omi is forced to work for Bittu's right-wing party, and is unable to return to the shop.